Uthayan: Attacks

-Journalist Selvarajah Rajivarnam, an Uthayan reporter for 6 months prior to his death, was shot dead in Jaffna close to a military checkpoint on 29 April 2007.
+Journalist Selvarajah Rajivarnam, an Uthayan reporter for six months prior to his death, was shot dead in Jaffna close to a military checkpoint on 29 April 2007.
 The EPDP was blamed for Rajivarnam's murder.
-A Proof reader, Vadivelu Nirmalaraj was abducted on 17 November 2007 near Jaffna as he returned home after work.
+A proofreader, Vadivel Nimalarajah, was abducted on 17 November 2007 near Jaffna as he returned home after work.

 A grenade was thrown into the newspaper's office in Jaffna on 24 March 2009 causing extensive damage and injuring a security guard.
 Same year, on 25 June, thousands of copies of the Uthayan, Thinakkural and Valampuri were burnt in the street by armed men, after the papers had refused to print a statement against the LTTE.

-A Staff Correspondent of the newspaper, S. Kavitharan was attacked by a group of men on 28 May 2011 as he cycled to work.
-Kavitharan had written articles critical of the security in Jaffna and the actions of government backed paramilitary groups whose members had previously threatened Kavitharan.
+A staff correspondent of the newspaper, S. Kavitharan, was attacked by a group of men on 28 May 2011 as he cycled to work.
+Kavitharan had written articles critical of the security in Jaffna and the actions of government-backed paramilitary groups whose members had previously threatened Kavitharan.
 On 29 July, the same year, Uthayans chief news editor Gnanasundaram Kuganathan was brutally attacked as he walked home from the office in Jaffna.
 The EPDP was blamed for the attack.
 Between 2006 and 2010 Kuganathan lived in the Uthayan offices out of fear for his life but had recently moved back to his family home after assurances were given by the government.

 Nagesh Pratheepan and two other Uthayan distributors were attacked and newspapers torched by four men on two motorbikes on 10 January 2013 as they were distributing them in the Valvettithurai area.

-The paper's office in Kilinochchi were attacked by a group of six masked Sinhala speaking men on 3 April 2013.
+The paper's office in Kilinochchi were attacked by a group of six masked Sinhala-speaking men on 3 April 2013.
 Five employees were injured, two seriously, and equipment and vehicles damaged.
 The newspaper blamed the security forces for the attack.
 The attack came after the paper published a series of articles highlighting seizure of Tamil owned land by the army.
 Ten days later, on 13 April 2013, three men came to the paper's office in Jaffna and threatened security guards before damaging equipment and setting the printing press ablaze.